MagickLizard/code-challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Changes I would make:

+Move URL in getPeople() into config.

+Add error handling in getPeople() so if something fails in the request its handled better.

+Change passing string to get by gender, to be based upon routes (Makes solution more extendable).

+Add a loading component.

+Fix mobile responsiveness - I am not using any device specific classes at the moment available in Bulma.

+Use e2e tests, I have written unit tests only (improve unit tests too).

+Enjoy!